icleal/Sparced-intro/README.md

 After all the prerequesites have been complete you are finally ready to run the sparced model.
 [This link](https://youtu.be/TpziboQm0qs) will walk you through exactly how to do that.

 # How to run the SPARCED model on palmetto
+Larger more comprehenisve data sets require more computing power to generate, in a timely manner.
+If buying a supercomputer is not something that can be easily accomplished, palmetto can be used.
+[This link](https://docs.google.com/presentation/d/1Doqqxc7U7tEDwjnZbUdJFkDByoTOyPUZQHn0qXMnG3g/edit#slide=id.p) will walk you through exactly how to do that.
+More about what palmetto is can be found [here](https://docs.rcd.clemson.edu/palmetto/about/O).